Technigo/project-portfolio/code/README.md

 The site is responsive, and works on different media platforms.
 The HTML has been run through a validation tool with good results.
 And also run through Wave for accessibility.

-I still have to fix some of the content, the project photos so they are the same size, the font that I want to be bold and some overall small adjustments.
-Including cleaning up the code.
+If I had more time, I would go over the design more and make small adjustments.
+Also adding OG:tags.